logicalclocks/hops-docs/docs/featurestore/featurestore.rst

 Configuring Storage Connectors for the Feature Store
 ----------------------------------------------------

+Storage connectors allow users to integrate Hopsworks Feature Store with external systems such as S3 or RedShift.
-By default, a feature store created in Hopsworks will have three storage connectors:
+By default, a feature store created in Hopsworks has three storage connectors:

 - `projectname`, a JDBC connector for the project's general-purpose Hive database
 - `projectname_featurestore`, a JDBC connector for the project's feature store database (this is where cached feature groups are stored)
+- `projectname_username_onlinefeaturestore`, a JDBC connector for the project's online feature store.
 - `projectname_Training_Datasets`, a HopsFS connector for storing training datasets inside the project

 To configure new storage connectors, e.g S3, HopsFS, or JDBC connectors, use the form available in the feature registry UI.